tensorlayer/TensorLayer/docs/user/tutorial.rst

   :align: center

-In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of TLayer.
+In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of `TLayer`_.
 MNIST dataset contains 60000 handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.